live-clones/lintian/doc/lintian.rst

    # tell lintian to not complain:
    foo source: configure-generated-file-in-source [config.cache]

-In most cases, it is sufficient to copy the messge emitted by lintian, without the type indicator, into the override.
+In most cases, it is sufficient to copy the message emitted by lintian, without the type indicator, into the override.
 However, the ``<package>``, ``<archlist>``, and ``<type>`` fields are optional and may be omitted.